arbenson/mrnmf/README.md

      python NMFProcessAlgorithms.py small.out-qrr.txt small.out-colnorms.txt 'xray' 4
      python NMFProcessAlgorithms.py small.out-proj.txt small.out-colnorms.txt 'GP' 4

+We see that the noise level for SPA is near 1e-3, as expected.
 Since X-ray is greedy, it may not get all of the columns with the target separation rank set to 4:

      python NMFProcessAlgorithms.py small.out-qrr.txt small.out-colnorms.txt 'xray' 5

 Partial computation
 --------